fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * Selections from Warren Belasco, _Appetite for Change_.

 ### Oct 12
-FALL BREAK
+{% include alert.html class='info' title='Fall Break' text="
+Relax, but not for too long (see below).
+"%}

+### Oct 17 and 19
+{% include alert.html class='info' title='No class: Research Break' text="
-For the next week, we're going to collaboratively tackle an advertising research project.
+This week, we're going to collaboratively tackle an advertising research project.
 We'll divide up into groups and focus on different years 1920-1970 (time span subject to adjustment), and how, from a food standpoint, those years appear in ABQ newspapers.
 We'll try to discover how how stores/businesses advertised food, and how this changed over time as the city grew dramatically.
 More detailed instructions and links will appear here as we get closer to the date.

-### Oct 17
-EXTENDED BREAK (research time)

-### Oct 19
-EXTENDED BREAK (research time)
+"%}

 ## The Tale of Two Fruits